 After the CSA and PSA have completed their review of a wetland use permit application, the application shall be referred to the Planning Commission if it relates to a proposed site plan or activity that requires review by the Commission pursuant to another provision of this chapter.
-A public hearing on the wetlands use permit application shall be held by the Planning Commission at the same meeting at which it considers the related site plan or preliminary plat.
-The public hearing on the Wetland Use Permit application shall be held concurrently with the public hearing on the site plan or plat.
-Public hearing requirements shall be the same for the wetland application as for the related site plan or preliminary plat.
-After conducting a public hearing The Planning Commission shall:
+The Planning Commission shall:

-- 1. In the case of a site plan for City Council approval or a preliminary plat, make a recommendation to the City Council whether the wetland use permit should be issued along with the related site plan or preliminary plat recommendation. - 2.
+1. In the case of a site plan for City Council approval or a preliminary plat, make a recommendation to the City Council whether the wetland use

+- permit should be issued along with the related site plan or preliminary plat recommendation . - 2.
 In the case of a site plan for Planning Commission approval, approve, approve with conditions, modify, , or deny the wetland use permit application.